scala/scala/doc/internal/tastyreader.md

 ### Compiler flags

+- `-Ytasty-reader` enables the support for reading Scala 3's TASTy files.

 - `-Ydebug-tasty` enables rich output when traversing tasty files, important for tracing the history of events when diagnosing errors.

 - `-Ytasty-no-annotations` ignores all annotations on tasty symbols, may be useful for ignoring complex annotations that are unsupported, but will prevent safety checks for pattern matching.